frovedis/frovedis/doc/manual/python/ml/arima.md

 This will always be true even when endog is having supported or unsupported indices.

-Also, in above example frequency infromation was inferred based on given timeseries data.
+Also, in above example frequency information was inferred based on given timeseries data.

 So, we can use **freq** parameter in frovedis ARIMA in order to set the frequency information of the timeseries data as well.